ArmyAntSEC/GGGT/MMMT_eng_raw.md

 _In this larp silence is important.
 Very important.
 The living characters must include silence as a natural part of their way of interacting with each other.
 Otherwise the ghosts will have a hard time getting heard.
 Before you say something, feel free to take a long and deep breath._

 ## Optional preparation
 Play the following test scene to get a feeling for how ghosts can work on a larp.
-Let two of the living characters play maffia leaders who have challenged each other to Russian roulette.
+Let two of the living characters play maffia leaders who have challenged each other to Russian roulette [^6].

 They each sit quietly in a chair, facing each other.
 They have a gun (Any item can substitute) containing one real shot and many empties.
 Each time they raise the gun to their head they can die.
 They send the gun back and forth and pull the trigger each time.